deso-protocol/deso-workspace/libs/identity/README.md

 - `deso-protocol` manages signing by accessing a user's master key pair via the identity [iframe API](https://docs.deso.org/for-developers/identity/iframe-api/basics).
-This requires users to enable access to third party cookies and local storage on many browsers (brave, Safari on IOS, Chrome in incognito mode, etc).
+This requires users to enable access to third party cookies and local storage on many browsers (Brave, Safari on IOS, Chrome in incognito mode, etc).
-  - Since this library is based on derived keys, it does not need to use iframe API at all.
+  - Since this library is based on derived keys, it does not need to use the iframe API _at all_.
 We can sign transactions, encrypt, decrypt, and generate signed JWTs directly using derived keys, which means this works out of the box in pretty much any browser environment since it doesn't rely on third party storage.